Retro-Expert: Collaborative Reasoning for Interpretable Retrosynthesis: Methodology

 \subsection{Collaborative Reasoning Engine}

-Building upon the chemical decision space, the Collaborative Reasoning Engine acts as the framework's cognitive hub, bridging the shallow, heuristic-driven inference of specialized models with the deep, logic-based reasoning of the LLMs.
-This collaborative process redefines the role of the LLM, transforming it from a mere predictor or tool-caller into an active reasoning agent that navigates the full retrosynthetic path.
-Concurrently, specialized models also transition from being passive data providers to active executors of shallow reasoning, tasked with constructing the actionable space.
-This profound cognitive collaboration guides the LLM to shift from ``\textit{\textbf{directly predicting reactants}}'' to ``\textit{\textbf{step-by-step logical deduction}}'' upon the constructed chemical reasoning space.
+Building upon the chemical decision space, the Collaborative Reasoning Engine acts as the framework's cognitive hub, bridging specialized models with the LLM.
+It shifts the LLM's role from a mere predictor or tool-caller to an active reasoning agent that autonomously navigates the retrosynthetic path, moving from ``\textit{\textbf{directly predicting reactants}}'' to ``\textit{\textbf{logical deduction}}'' toward the final conclusion.